 Harpy Eagle Facts

-- Perhaps most notably, the magnificent Harpy Eagle ranks as the largest and most powerful of all known types of eagles living in a rainforest.
+- Most notably, the magnificent Harpy Eagle ranks as the largest and most powerful of all known types of eagles living in a rainforest.
 Furthermore, this truly stunning variety of raptor also ranks as one of the largest species of eagle found anywhere on earth.

 - Some confusion does surround the animal, however, in regards to its common name.
-That’s because some individuals refer to it as the American harpy eagle.
-This occurs due to the desire to avoid confusing it with another species of eagle inhabiting portions of the same habitat range.
+Some individuals refer to it as the American harpy eagle.
+This occurs due to the desire to avoid confusing it with another species of eagle inhabiting the same habitat range.

 Harpy Eagle Physical Description